RyanB-code/LAS/README.md

  If you wish to change to `DEBUG` mode, you must [set the flag](#Set-Debug-Flag-For-Development) before building each target.

-*(The LAS-SDK must always be built first since the compiling of the LAS Environment requires the LAS-SDK library.)*
+*NOTE: The LAS-SDK must always be built first since the compiling of the LAS Environment requires the LAS-SDK library.*

+*NOTE: It is recommended to contain build files in the `build/` directory for cleanliness*

 Build the LAS-SDK
 ```
-cmake --build . --target LAS-SDK
+cmake --build <path to top-level CMakeLists.txt> --target LAS-SDK
 ```
 Build the LAS Environment
 ```
-cmake --build . --target LAS
+cmake --build <path to top-level CMakeLists.txt> --target LAS
 ```
 #### Set Debug Flag for Development
 This section is *optional*.
 When the following variable is `ON`, certain functionality is added that aids in debugging and development work.